SITHFAB002 Provide Responsible Service of Alcohol

 offering alternatives to alcohol including food or non-alcoholic drinks

-organising or providing relevant information on transport for customers wishing to leave
+organizing or providing relevant information on transport for customers wishing to leave

 principles of responsible delivery of packaged liquor: